ali-akturin/cs312_project_pt2/README.md

 terraform apply
 ```

 This command will run the bash script, which installs docker on our EC2 instance, creates a systemd service file that makes the server run on boot, and runs a Docker container that starts a Minecraft Server on the EC2 instance.
+This command will also print the server's IP address.
 Answer
 ```
 bash deploy_mc_server.bash
 ```

+**Congratulations!
+Your Minecraft server is set up.
+Give it a minute or two to start.
+Thank you for following my tutorial.**
 ## How to connect to the Minecraft server once it's running?
 After you've run all scripts, the public IP of your Minecraft server will be stored in **server_ip.txt** file.
 Copy it and connect to the server using a Minecraft launcher.